HomeBlogWhich Industries Have the Highest Occupational Hearing Loss Rate? 9 Years of OSHA Data

 What data does this analysis use?

 The analysis is based on the OSHA Injury Tracking Application (ITA), a publicly available database of employer-submitted injury and illness records.
-The Soundtrace dataset spans nine years and includes over 21,000 establishments across all 50 states.
-Industries with fewer than 500 total employees in the dataset were excluded to reduce statistical volatility.
+The dataset spans nine years and includes over 21,000 establishments.
+Industries with fewer than 500 total employees were excluded to reduce statistical volatility.

 See how your industry compares

-Soundtrace provides the audiometric testing infrastructure, recordkeeping software, and medical oversight employers need to build a program that actually protects workers — not just one that checks the box.
+Soundtrace provides the audiometric testing infrastructure, recordkeeping software, and medical oversight employers need to build a program that actually protects workers.

 Get a Free QuoteWatch a Demo

-Data Notes: Analysis based on OSHA Injury Tracking Application (ITA) data.
+Data Notes: Analysis based on OSHA ITA data.
 Injury rate calculations use hearing loss cases per 10,000 employees.
-Industries with fewer than 500 total employees in the dataset were excluded to reduce statistical volatility.
-The nine-year dataset includes establishments across all 50 states.
-Rate figures are approximated from dataset analysis and should be interpreted directionally rather than as precise point estimates.
+Industries with fewer than 500 total employees excluded.
+Rate figures are approximated and should be interpreted directionally.